Sheet 02 · BlogSurveyed 2026

 • s3://<BUCKET_NAME> - Bucket name where the file will be uploaded

-Step 4: Download File from AWS S3 Bucket
+Step 4: download a file from an AWS S3 bucket

-To download a file from AWS S3 bucket, run the following command:
+To download a file from an AWS S3 bucket, run the following command:

 Terminal window